Relativistic chiral description of the $^1S_0$ nucleon-nucleon scattering: Summary

 \section{Summary}

-We proposed a covariant and separable form factor to construct a covariant chiral nucleon-nucleon interaction and we found that a better description of the $^1 S_0$ phase shifts can be achieved by using the covariant form factor.
+We explored a covariant and separable form factor to construct a covariant chiral nucleon-nucleon interaction and we found that a slightly better description of the $^1 S_0$ phase shifts can be achieved by using the covariant form factor.
 The resulting scattering length and effective range are in good agreement with the empirical values of the Nijmegen PWA.
-In addition, a simultaneous description of the zero amplitude and the very shallow virtual bound state is obtained at leading order, which indicates that the relativistic $^1S_0$ potential is more consistent with the basic principle of EFTs, namely, being also to describe the several typical small scale quantities simultaneously at leading order.
+In addition, a simultaneous description of the zero amplitude and the very shallow virtual bound state is obtained at leading order, which indicates that the relativistic $^1S_0$ potential is more consistent with the basic principle of EFTs, namely, being able to describe the several typical small scale quantities simultaneously at leading order.
+It should be noted that the leading order relativistic chiral description of the $^1S_0$ phenomena, as well as the $J\le1$ partial wave phase shifts, is qualitatively similar whether the covariant or the traditional separable form factor is adopted.
+It will be interesting to check what happens at higher chiral orders.